Los Angeles water sommelier wants bottled water treated like wine

-LOS ANGELES, Mar 2 (Reuters) - Water sommelier Martin Riese has seen the eye-roll and heard it before: “Water tastings?
+LOS ANGELES (Reuters) - Water sommelier Martin Riese has seen the eye-roll and heard it before: “Water tastings?
 Only in L.A.”

 Los Angeles, birthplace of many food trends, may prove the perfect setting for the next phase in Riese’s campaign to make people think about water in the same way they think about wine.